Many addictions begin as a way of self-medicating.

-- It has been proven that spending time on electronics (phone, ipad, computer, etc.) may keep you awake at night.
+- Spending time on electronics (phone, iPad, computer, etc.) may keep you awake at night.
 Try to not use electronics for at least an hour before bedtime.

-- It is a good idea not to have a television in the bedroom.
-If so, do not turn it on when you are going to sleep.
+- It is a good idea to not have a television in the bedroom.
 The body and brain need to recognize the bed and bedroom as time for sleep.

 - If you are lying in bed wide awake, it is better to get up and do something than to try to force yourself to sleep.

 - Learn relaxation techniques such as deep breathing and/or meditation.
 This puts us more in tune with our bodies.
-When lying in bed awake, being mindful of breathing and tenseness, and being able to relax your body can be very helpful in getting yourself to sleep.
+When lying in bed awake, being mindful of breathing can be very helpful in getting yourself to sleep.

 For most people in recovery, sleeping patterns will get better within a few weeks after all substances have left the body.
 When this happens, it will feel so good to wake up clear-minded and energetic that you may forget all of those sleepless nights!